MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 Then, choose one of the following options from the drop-down menu:
 - Editing the segment
 - Viewing the segment's members
-- Exporting the segment to either a CSV file or to a Customer Engagement location
+- Exporting the segment to either a CSV file or to a Dynamics 365 for Sales location.
+For more information on the different exporting options make sure to visit the **Segment Export** section.
 - Turning the segment to inactive or active (depending on its baseline state)
 - Deleting the segment
 - Pinning the segment, which moves it to the top of the screen for better accessibility.
 The pinned segment appears under **Pinned Segments** as shown in the following example.
 To unpin a segment, select **Unpin** (shown in red).